devzendo/transputer-emulator/README.md

   Added the -j flag to enable 'j 0' breakpoints.
 * Described current implementation/missing status in the above section.
 * The T810 instructions from "The IMS T810 - A Preliminary Survey" are not implemented.
-* Builds using Maven/CMake/CLion on macOS, Windows 10, CentOS 7, Raspbian Stretch.
+* Builds using Maven/CMake/CLion on macOS, Windows 10, CentOS 7, Ubuntu LTS, Raspbian Stretch.
 * Added Boot-from-ROM, fixed Wdesc bug after boot from link.
 * Fixes: xword, call, j & scheduling (with assistance from Michael Brüstle), locations of TPtrLoc1, TPtrLoc0. csngl and xdble: correct detection of sign of Areg